Cora Linn Daniels: Early life and education

 Cora Linn (or "Coralinne") Morrison was born in Lowell, Massachusetts, March 17, 1852.
-Her parents were Abraham Batchelder Morrison (1826–1887) and Mary Elizabeth (nee, Pond; 1831–1890) Morrison.
+Her parents were Abraham Batchelder Morrison (1826–1887) and Mary Elizabeth (née Pond; 1831–1890) Morrison.
 On her father's side, Cora was descended from the Morrisons, hereditary judges in the Hebrides Islands since 1613.
 The family motto, being translated, reads: "Longheadedness is better than riches."
 On her mother's side, Cora was descended from the Ponds upon whom a coat of arms with the motto "Fide et Amore" was conferred by Henry VIII, in 1509.
 Her grandfather, "General" Lucas Pond, was for many years a member of the Massachusetts Senate.
 Her great-uncle, Enoch Pond, D.D. (born 1791), Congregational minister and writer, was president of the Bangor Theological Seminary in Bangor, Maine.
 She had one sibling, a younger brother, Abraham Cressy Morrison.

 Daniels was educated in the grammar school of Malden, Massachusetts and with a private tutor for two years.
 Later, she attended Delacove Institute, near Philadelphia, and finished her studies in Dean Academy (now Dean College) in Franklin, Massachusetts.